Mylaaaaa/HealthAPP/testing.md

 ![addfood.png](screenshots/addfood.png)

-*Screenshot 2 - API Search — The “Search Online” feature successfully fetches results from the external nutrition API.*
+*- API Search — The “Search Online” feature successfully fetches results from the external nutrition API.*
 This confirms that network access and API integration are working as expected.

 #### code